Friday, January 6, 2023

 When I woke up, I understood why the song never made a blip on my radar, even though it was released in the spring of 1978 when I was in rehearsal for a production of Godspell in Fort Wayne, Indiana and listening to the radio while traveling to and fro.

-Answer: Because its musically boring and the lyrics are all OVER the place.
+Answer: Because it's musically boring and the lyrics are all OVER the place.
 Allow me to quote the insightful article for the song posted in the world's most-respected repository of knowledge, Wikipedia:

 "White Man in Hammersmith Palais" starts by recounting an all-night reggae "showcase" night at the Hammersmith Palais in Shepherd's Bush Road, London.
 The song then moves away from the disappointing concert to address various other themes, nearly all relating to the state of the United Kingdom at the time.
 It first gives an anti-violence message, then addresses the state of "wealth distribution" in the UK, promotes unity between black and white youths of the country before moving on to address the state of the British punk rock scene in 1978 which was becoming more mainstream.
 Included is a jibe at unnamed groups who wear Burton suits.
 The lyric concludes that the new groups are in it only for money and fame.